TeamMEHH/TeamMEHH.gethub.io/css.md

-/* Reset default styles */
 body, h1, h2, p, a {
     margin: 0;
     padding: 0;
     font-family: Arial, sans-serif;
 }

-/* Add styles for the different sections */ header {
+ Add styles for the different sections */ header {
     /* Styling for the navigation menu and logo */
 }